diegopoza/guest-writer/articles/section-c.markdown

 }
 ```

 The code above sets up a subscription that listens to the `getLinksStream()` stream from the `uni_links` package.
 When the link changes after authorization (as expected), the method checks if the `receivedLink` parameter starts with your specified callback URL (`myapp://logincallback` in this case).
-It then parses the received link to check for whether an error or a code was returned by calling the `parseUrlToValue()` function on the `receivedLink` parameter before triggering a `LoginAction`.
-Upon triggering the `LoginAction`, the application state is update in the `reducer()` function.
+It then parses the received link to check for whether an error or a code was returned by calling the `parseUrlToValue()` function on the link before triggering the `LoginAction`.
+Upon triggering the action, the application state is updated in the `reducer()` function.

 Create the `parseUrlToValue()` function by appending the code below to your `/lib/rebloc/bloc/auth_bloc.dart` file, and add the necessary imports: